Maggie Bull, MS, LCMHCA

 License #A20073 Clinical Supervisor: Laura Taylor, MS, LCMHCS (S4739)

 I help people who are struggling with stress, anxiety, and depression in their lives in a safe and nonjudgmental space.
 I will work with you to find the best tools to help you manage these feelings and lead a happier and healthier life.
-I specialize in working with first responders and their families to help them cope with the stress of the job and other life challenges.
-I have been a paramedic for the past 20 years and I wanted to become a counselor to help people who have experienced the trauma of needing help in an emergency and help those who respond to the emergency.
-I come from a family of doctors, nurses, firefighters, and law enforcement and know the importance of finding a safe place to manage the stress that go along with these demanding jobs.
+I am here for anyone that is experiencing life stresses especially those that work in healthcare or on the front lines as a first responder.
+I have been a paramedic for the past 20 years and I wanted to become a counselor to help people who have experienced stressful or traumatic events.
+I am willing to meet you where you are and work with you toward the goal of better mental health.
 I take a person-centered approach to therapy and believe the client plays a pivotal role in the outcome of therapy.

 — Maggie Bull, MA, LCMHCA